GLFC-WET/hydroweight/README.md

 ### 4.2 Using a categorical raster layer of interest

-Here, we generate a categorical raster layer of interest `loi = lulc` and then summarize those pixels falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all weighting schemes, see above).
+Here, we generate a categorical raster layer of interest `loi = lulc` and then summarize those cells falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all weighting schemes, see above).
 See `?hydroweight_attributes` for `loi_`- and `roi_`-specific information indicating type of data and how